fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Remain calm, serene, always in command of yourself.
-You will then find out how easy it is to get along. "</i>
+<i>"To think is easy.
+To act is hard.
+But the hardest thing in the world is to act in accordance with your thinking."</i>
 <br>
-<b>- Paramahansa Yogananda</b>
+<b>- Johann Wolfgang von Goethe</b>
 </blockquote>
 </p>